 - 3. Attach a synopsis (maximum 500 words)

 - 4. Attach a CV

 - 5. Provide a reference which should concentrate on the following areas: Attendance, punctuality, participation, ability to meet deadline, response to feedback and communication skills

 - Stage 2 Short-listed applicants invited to attend interviews, dates to be confirmed: Usually late February for applications submitted prior to the February deadline and mid June for applications submitted after the February deadline.
-Applicants will be advised if the interview will be carried out via Skype if a face to face interview is not possible.
+Applicants will be advised if the interview will be carried out via Skype/Zoom if a face to face interview is not possible.

 - Applications received after the May application deadline may not be considered if the programme is full.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.